 The Stages of Swelling after Rhinoplasty

-Swelling is an inevitable part of the rhinoplasty recovery process, but it often causes confusion and worry for patients due to its variable nature and tendency to disappear slowly.
+Swelling is an inevitable part of the nose job surgery recovery process, but it often causes confusion and worry for patients due to its variable nature and tendency to disappear slowly.
 Though all rhinoplasty procedures result in significant swelling, cases that require the nose to be broken during surgery are especially prone to puffing up.
 Since swelling often persists for up to a year in normal rhinoplasty patients, let’s take a look at the typical stages of post-op swelling so you know what’s normal–and what isn’t.

 Week 1 – Rhinoplasty Swelling